PLSysSec/tweetnacl-ctwasm/README.md

-This repository is a fork of [TweetNacl in Webassembly](https://github.com/TorstenStueber/TweetNacl-WebAssembly) annotated with CT-Wasm labels to ensure constant-time.
+# TweetNacl in CT-Wasm

-# TweetNacl in WebAssembly
+This repository is a fork of [TweetNacl in WebAssembly](https://github.com/TorstenStueber/TweetNacl-WebAssembly) annotated with CT-Wasm labels to ensure constant-time.

 Work in Progress

-This is a handwritten port of the crypto library TweetNacl to WebAssembly.
+This is a semi-handwritten port of the crypto library TweetNacl to CT-Wasm.
 This is the fastest library for end-to-end encryption running in the browser.
 It provides state of the art strong cryptography.

 It provides the following features: